-As egg laying becomes imminent, the female will become even more reluctar to go for food or to move from the area of the ledge in general.
-She will loo heavy and appear to move with difficulty; her mutes will be more viscous an voluminous.
+As egg laying becomes imminent, the female will become even more reluctant to go for food or to move from the area of the ledge in general.
+She will look heavy and appear to move with difficulty; her mutes will be more viscous and voluminous.
 To put it simply; she will look sick (Fig. 10).
-This condition is calle "egg lethargy" and is quite normal.
-It may last anywhere from three days to tw weeks and is highly variable among individuals.
-It is possible for a paired by uncourted female to exhibit this condition and not lay eggs.
+This condition is called "egg lethargy" and is quite normal.
+It may last anywhere from three days to two weeks and is highly variable among individuals.
+It is possible for a paired but uncourted female to exhibit this condition and not lay eggs.